U.K. statistics show a huge increase in esports betting during COVID-19 lockdown

 Will the trend continue when traditional sports resume?

-The number are impressive, but of course it remains to be seen if interest in ESports—and betting on ESports events—remains high even when traditional sports resume.
+The number are impressive.
+Of course, it remains to be seen if interest in esports remains high even when traditional sports resume.